Suffering from Fibromyalgia can be Disabling:

 If the social security administration determines you have disability insurance coverage, they will then determine if you meet the medical requirements of the program.
 To determine if you meet social security’s definition of disability, the social security administration will use a five-step evaluation process.

 The first step in the process is to determine if you are currently working.
 If you are not working, social security will move on to step two in the analysis.
 If you are working, social security will review the amount you are earning on a monthly basis.
-If your earning capacity is limited to less than $1,260 per month due to your medical conditions, you will move on two step two.
+If your earning capacity is limited to less than $1,260 per month due to your medical conditions, you will move on two-step two.
 If you are earning more than that amount you are deemed automatically ineligible for the program due to your financial situation.

 The third step in the analysis is determining whether you suffer from a listed impairment.
-Social security created a list of conditions which are deemed to be automatically disabling.
+Social security created a list of conditions that are deemed to be automatically disabling.
 Unfortunately, fibromyalgia is not one of those conditions.
 There is a general stigma in the social security system that fibromyalgia tends to be a somatoform disorder.
 This is because the condition cannot necessarily be quantified, as is a condition of exclusion.
 As we learn more and more about fibromyalgia, the stigma surrounding it is generally lessened.
-In terms of social security, the program is beginning to accept the condition more and more, however there is still a long way to go in terms of being widely accepted as disabling.
+In terms of social security, the program is beginning to accept the condition more and more, however, there is still a long way to go in terms of being widely accepted as disabling.

 Because fibromyalgia is not one of social security’s listed impairments you will automatically pass to step four of the analysis.
-Step four determines whether your conditions prevents you from performing your past relevant work.
+Step four determines whether your conditions prevent you from performing your past relevant work.
 To determine this, social security first will consider what your residual functional capacity is.
 This means, what is the most you are functionally able to do in spite of your conditions, either physical and or mental.
 If you suffer from both physical and mental conditions your limitations will be taken in conjunction to determine your residual functional capacity.
 Once your RFC is determined, social security will review your past relevant work.
 Past relevant work is any work that was performed in the past fifteen years in which you obtained SGA level earnings and worked at the job long enough to learn how to perform it.
 If your RFC precludes you from performing your past relevant work, social security will then consider your disability at step five.

 Step five determines whether your conditions allow you to perform any other type of work in the national economy.
 If it is determined your RFC is work preclusive you will then be found disabled.
 The analysis performed at Step 4 and Step 5 is usually done with the assistance of a vocational expert.
-This is an individual whom is deemed an expert as related to the job market.
-The vocational expert will testify as to what jobs require in terms of performance and whether an individuals RFC would allow for certain jobs to be performed.
+This is an individual who is deemed an expert as related to the job market.
+The vocational expert will testify as to what jobs require in terms of performance and whether an individual’s RFC would allow for certain jobs to be performed.